 Dr. Kerkines is excited to bring to the classroom his mix of experiences.
 This year, he will be teaching IB Chemistry 1 and 2, as well as IB Environmental Systems and Societies 1.

 Ms. Kouppa holds a BA in Philosophy, Pedagogy and Psychology from the University of Athens and an MSc in Inclusive and Special Education from the University of Edinburgh.
-Upon her graduation, Ms. Kouppa began working in various high schools in the city of Edinburgh.
+Upon her graduation, Ms. Kouppa began working in various high schools in Scotland.
 She taught Social Studies at Burnhouse School and also worked as a shadow teacher at Gracemount High School in the city of Edinburgh.

 Ms. Elizabeth Ktorides attended ACS Athens K-12 and is excited to return as a teacher to the ACS Athens community.
 She continued her studies at Bard College in Upstate New York where she received a B.A. in Literature in 2005.
 Ms. Ktorides has received EFL teacher training from CELTA run by Cambridge and received her teacher training and certification from the University of Western Florida.